C3BI-pasteur-fr/python-course-1/source/Scripting.rst

                if not data:
                    # the flow ready in reading which has no data
                    # is a closed flow
-                   # thus we must to stop to watch it
+                   # thus we must stop to watch it
                    inputs.remove(flow)
                if flow is process_.stdout:
                    sys.stdout.write(data)